seek-oss/braid-design-system/.changeset/nervous-papayas-warn.md

 **Checkbox:** Support inferring of tri-state checked value

-To simplify the use of tri-state checkboxes, the **checked** prop now supports resolving the tri-state value from a array of checked values.
+To simplify the use of tri-state checkboxes, the **checked** prop now supports resolving the tri-state value from an array of checked values.

 **EXAMPLE USAGE:**
 ```jsx